Alicedrop/aliceCSV/README.md

-To save a two-dimensional list as a CSV file using the `sheetToCsv()` function, you can use the following example:
+To save a two-dimensional list as a CSV file using the `tableToCsv()` function, you can use the following example:

 ```python
 from aliceCSV import tableToCsv